Xeroxcoin/bitcoin/doc/developer-notes.md

 - Add every non-string RPC argument `(method, idx, name)` to the table `vRPCConvertParams` in `rpc/client.cpp`.

-  - *Rationale*: `bitcoin-cli` and the GUI debug console use this table to determine how to convert a plaintext command line to JSON.
+  - *Rationale*: `xeroxcoin-cli` and the GUI debug console use this table to determine how to convert a plaintext command line to JSON.
 If the types don't match, the method can be unusable from there.